BiggieOneBillion/BiggieOneBillion/README.md

 ## Hi there 👋

 # 💫 About Me:
 I am a Full stack web developer.
-(MERN Stack)<br>I am currently working on a project about creating and managing social events.<br>I am using Nest js for the back-end api's and React js for the front-end. <br>I have been developing software for over four year now and <br>I would love to contribute to an open project.
-Preferable anything Javascript at least as of this time
+(MERN Stack).<br> I also build enterprise grade backend using Spring boot(Java) and C# ASP.NET <br>I am currently working on a project about creating and managing social events.<br>I am using Nest js for the back-end api's and React js for the front-end. <br>I have been developing software for over four year now and <br>I would love to contribute to an open project.
+Preferable anything Javascript / Typescript, C# ASP.NET, REACT JS / REACT NATIVE and JAVA at least as of this time

 # 💻 Tech Stack: